sayaliwalke30/OnlineFoodOrderDatabase/Readme.md

-Database Topic
-Online food ordering
+## Database design toipc: Online food ordering

 Mission Statement
 The purpose of the database is to create and maintain the data for an online food ordering application.